[Solved] MacBook Pro Won't Turn on with Black Screen - Qiling

 4. What does black screening mean?

-A black screen when the MacBook turns on implies a problem with a computer monitor that results in broke disk permissions, a software error, and other mistakes with your MacBook.
+A black screen when turning on your MacBook can be caused by a faulty computer monitor, broke disk permissions, software errors, or other issues with your MacBook.

 Related Articles